odyildiz/tonedoku/PRD.md

 #### 2.2.1 Game Board
 - Display all 8 notes of the selected scale (root to octave)
 - Example: C Major displays `C - D - E - F - G - A - B - C`
-- One note slot is empty (the missing note to find)
+- One or more note slots are empty (the missing notes to find)
-- Clear visual indication of the empty slot
+- Clear visual indication of empty slots

 #### 2.2.2 Note Selection Interface
 - **Note Selector**: C, D, E, F, G, A, B